 It's Important to Know the Difference

-Are you investing in a stock or a company?
+Are you speculating in a stock or investing in a company?
 That may sound like a confusing question, but it is an important distinction.
-Can get you in trouble if you don’t know the answer?
+This can get you in trouble if you don’t know the answer.

 First, let’s be clear that either answer is okay.
-The problem arises when investors confuse one with the other or start out investing in a stock then change to investing in a company when the stock price drops, and they want to get back to even.
+The problem arises when investors confuse one with the other.
+As an example, they start out speculating in a stock then change to investing in a company when the stock price drops, and they want to get back to even.

-Let me explain the difference between investing in a stock and investing in a company.
+Let me explain the difference between speculating in a stock and investing in a company.

-- You have no real interest in the company behind the stock other than it is in the right place at the right time
+- You have no real interest in the company that issued the stock other than it is in the right place at the right time.

-- You have done a thorough analysis of the company and believe it has long-term growth potential
+- You have done a thorough analysis of the company and believe it has long-term growth potential, or undervalued assets.

-- You understand what the company does and its position in its market
+- You understand what the company does and its sustainable competitive position in its market.

-The problem arises when the trader decides they really like this stock and don’t want to give it up so easily.
-In other words, they’ve quit being traders and become investors.
+The problem arises when the speculator decides to like the stock and not give it up so easily.
+The speculator becomes an investor.

 The investor is probably better off when things go bad, but only if you have the courage of your convictions.
 If the stock price drops, reassess the company and the market.